 - Day care centers

 For more information about Titles II and III of the ADA, contact:

 U.S. Department of Justice

-More information about Titles I-V, contact:
+For more information about Titles I-V of the ADA, contact:

 Great Lakes ADA Center